rotembcohen/haaretzpass/README.md

 Instructions:

-A. Install crx file (see here for [instructions](http://www.howtogeek.com/120743/how-to-install-extensions-from-outside-the-chrome-web-store/) on installing crx files: )
+A. Install crx file (see here for [instructions](http://www.howtogeek.com/120743/how-to-install-extensions-from-outside-the-chrome-web-store/) on installing crx files)

 B. A green haaretz icon would appear in your browser toolbar.